 Kevin O’Neill’s book, Where have all the Irish gone?
 The sad demise of Ireland’s once relevant footballers, starts with the important (to Irish football fans) question of why this is the case?
 Why do we not have players like Liam Brady, Robbie Keane, Paul McGrath, or Roy Keane?

 O’Neill appears to be very similar to me – Ireland fan, child of the 80’s, who spends too much time thinking about the Ireland team.
-Unfortunately, at times it feels like O’Neill is a bit too much like me in that he at times comes off as a man shouting at the clouds rather than a serious thinker about the game.
+At times O’Neill is a bit too much like me in that passion may cloud serious analysis.

-Without reading the book, most sports fans will guess quite easily at the likely answers to the central question – more competition in the Premier League and the total lack of investment in the Irish game/coaches.
-This makes it tricky to build a book out of answering those questions.
+The answers to the central question – more competition in the Premier League and the total lack of investment in the Irish game/coaches aren’t rocket science but each is discussed in detail.

-The book picks up in Chapter 3 and 4 when O’Neill interviews a series of people connected to the game who don’t normally get the spotlight shined on them – players who never made it and youth coaches in particular.
+The book is at its best in Chapter 3 and 4 when O’Neill interviews a series of people connected to the game who don’t normally get the spotlight shined on them – players who never made it and youth coaches in particular.
 These chapters add genuine insight in to the challenges for young Irish players and are the best part of the book.

-When O’Neill turns his gaze to the FAI and the structures to improve the game, he makes a simple diagnosis – bring back Brian Kerr (most successful underage manager in our history and a man steeped in the Irish game).
+When O’Neill turns his gaze to the FAI and the structures to improve the game, he makes a reasonably simple diagnosis – bring back Brian Kerr (most successful underage manager in our history and a man steeped in the Irish game).
 However, he then doesn’t point out anything that the man in the job, the wonderfully named Ruud Docktor, is actually doing wrong.
 It seems O’Neill would just feel more confident if Kerr had the job.
 While I agree its a disgrace that Kerr is not involved in some capacity with the FAI, I think its a bit too simplistic to point to him as such a major part of any solution.
-The comparisons to Iceland and Belgium are justified – but so well known that the book adds little extra insight.
+The comparisons to Iceland and Belgium are justified however.

 The book turns to wistful nostalgia of days gone by – when kids played ball on the streets (is it better to be poor but have better footballers to cheer on?).
 O’Neill talks about some of the great South American players as examples of how street football (poverty?) helps create great players.
 In reality though, it should probably be pointed out that a continent with more than 400 million people where football is a very popular sport is likely to produce 100 great players for every 1 Irish star.